Rick Gates charged in Mueller's Russia probe: Who is he?

 "We believe it is important to clarify that Rick Gates' association with America First Policies was informal and limited, and, as noted in press reports, ended around March of this year," Montgomery told Fox News.

-But even after leaving the nonprofit, Gates still visited the White House multiple times, the Daily Beast reported in June.
-The publication added that Gates is disliked by Trump.
+But even after leaving the nonprofit, Gates still visited the White House multiple times, the Daily Beast reported.
+The publication alleged that Gates is disliked by Trump.

 How is he connected to the Russia investigation?